manuelcasanova/mapbox_practice/README.md

 Follow request notifications.
 Show in General Notifications

-Personal messaging between followers
+Personal messaging between followers (start with refresh, then move to websocket)

 Message notifications

+User login timestamps more than one, for notifications if new messages since last login?

 Possibility of receving email when: message notifications